kunhwiko/concepts/how_to_compsci.md

 SLA : an assurance for the uptime of a service redundancy : having an alternative when a failure happens

+caching : save certain data/results to retrieve faster
+1) CDNs cache website contents
+2) Browsers cache HTML/JS/image files
+3) DNS servers cache DNS records

+proxy : a server that acts as a middleman between a client and another server
+1) forward proxy : acts on the behalf of the client, could mask the identity of client (VPNs)
+2) reverse proxy : acts on the behalf of the server (load balancer)

 load balancing : process of distributing tasks over resources efficiently